December 14, 2021 Healthy Living

 • Valera Health provides virtual mental health care services for children, adolescents, and adults and specializes in culturally competent care, including mental health care services for LGBTQ patients.
 Valera Health is able to see patients within one week of an initial consultation.

-It’s not always easy to accept the fact that you need help, especially during the holidays when we’re supposed to feel merry and bright.
-No one wants to be a Scrooge, but if the holiday blues have you singing a different tune, give yourself a gift that will last a lifetime and commit to investing in your mental, emotional, and spiritual health.
+It’s not always easy to accept the fact that you need help, or to reach out for help, especially during the holidays when we’re “supposed to” feel merry and bright.
+But if you are in need of help, give yourself a gift that will last a lifetime and commit to investing in your mental, emotional, and spiritual health.

 Comments are closed.